Jnava0000/Project-2/README.md

 ## Additional features may be added as the project evolves.
 An easy hide option is also being developed to enhance discretion.

     INSTRUCTIONS:
-    Click on ¨Code¨ on the homepage and then click ¨code space¨ and then run what ever one u want c:
+    Click on "Code" on the homepage and then click "code space" and then run what ever one u want c:

 ## Important Note: